zklaunch-app/zkl-token/README.md

 To use this project, clone the repository and navigate to the `zkl-token` directory.
 Then, run `npm install` to install the required dependencies.
 Finally, run `npm test` to run the tests for the smart contracts.

-Note that this is an experimental project, and the code is subject to change at any time.
-Please use it with caution and keep an eye on updates.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.